Qingquan-Li/tutoring/backend/deploy/nginx-letsencrypt-https.md

-You can also use Cloudflare's Flexible SSL, which is free and easy: https://www.cloudflare.com/ssl/
+You can also use Cloudflare's Flexible SSL, which is free and simple: https://www.cloudflare.com/ssl/

 > Cloudflare allows any Internet property to become HTTPS-enabled with the click of a button.
 You’ll never need to worry about SSL certificates expiring or staying up to date with the latest SSL vulnerabilities when you’re using Cloudflare SSL.